sammanamgain/collision_game_500ball/readme.md

 - Implementation of elastic collision that takes into account speed, mass, and angle of balls.

 - Stress Test: Test with 500 balls.
-Expect minimal or acceptable Lag. -- i have got minimal lag on my device -- here is link for that demo with same code but 500 balls
+Expect minimal or acceptable Lag. -- i have got minimal lag on my device